hatai/image-downloader/docs/index.md

 * Customize image display width, columns, border size, and color
 * Hide filters, buttons and notifications you don't need

+## Known Issues

+This extension can't always extract the full-resolution images that open when you click a photo (e.g. in Facebook albums).
+That's because the page doesn't directly link to the image, but uses a script.
+If you need that kind of functionality, there are other extensions that can be useful like Hover Zoom, even if you can't mass download images with it.

 ## Change log

 see: [releases](https://github.com/hatai/image-downloader/releases)